Skillet chicken and rice goes bold with a whole head of garlic

 This dish calls for bite-size pieces of chicken pan-fried until browned, and spinach wilted in the same pan.
 Then, the garlic is quickly fried until golden.
 There are those who argue that this makes the allium bitter, but it is a bitterness I love.

 Next, you mix that toasty garlic with white rice and let that combination rest on the bottom of the skillet until some of the rice grains brown and turn golden, too.
 Stir in the cooked chicken and spinach, and you’re done.
-You can sprinkle with a little Parmesan if you like.
+You can sprinkle with a little Parmesan, if you like.

 I’ve also made this dish with lean boneless pork chops, or you can toss cubed tofu with cornstarch, pan-fry it in a little oil until it is golden on all sides and stir that in at the very end.
 Try this with other grains you love or with your favorite tender greens, such as peppery arugula, in place of the spinach, too.